You can update your address with your new and previous council effortlessly by using SlothMove’s council tax change of address service.

 Your Council Tax banding will differ slightly from area to area, but here are some general numbers to give you an idea.

-The Council Tax bandings for 2019-2020 are below (the new charging methodologies for bandings is usually released in April of each year):
+The Council Tax bandings for 2021/2022 are set by each individual council.
+Here is a link to see what your specific banding will be.
+The new charging methodologies for bandings is usually released in April of each year, and here is an example which you may see below:

 |A||Up to and including £40,000||£1,321.42|